geektechniquestudios/ChessWager/README.md

 ![](readme-assets/lighthouse2.png)

 ###### lighthouse warns "There may be stored data affecting loading performance in this location: IndexedDB".
 There seems to be no way to test this app without getting that warning even in a private tab.
 ###### lighthouse warns "The page loaded too slowly to finish within the time limit.
-Results may be incomplete."
+Results may be incomplete".
 This is because of the continuous data stream from lichess never closing.

 ### Data Flow